JawjaGrl/JawjaGrl/README.md

 - 👋 Hi, I’m @JawjaGrl, I teach basic/intermediate/advanced Python to youngsters
-- I also teach Scratch Jr, Scratch 3 and MIT App Developer
+- I also teach Scratch Jr, Scratch 3, MIT App Developer and Lego Robotics
 - 👀 I’m interested in ...becoming a Full Stack Developer, however Games/Apps are my FAVs
 - I thoroughly enjoy sharing my know with my students.
 I enjoy seeing their creativity and imaginations come to Life
 - 🌱 I’m currently learning ...
-Unity 3D/C# and JavaScript
+Unity 3D
 - 💞️ I’m looking to collaborate on any upskills I can get my hands on
 - 📫 How to reach me ...
 Indeed